 Especially good time for respiratory therapists in health care occupations

 The BLS updates its occupational outlook, including health care occupations, every two years.
-The occupation which boasted the biggest gain in growth over the last two years was that of respiratory therapist
+The occupation which boasted the biggest gain in growth over the last two years was that of respiratory therapist.

 Two years ago, employment of RTs was projected to grow 12 percent between 2014 and 2024.
 That rate of growth has jumped to 23 percent from 2016-2026, much faster than the average for all occupations.
 Growth in the middle-aged and elderly populations will lead to an increased incidence of respiratory conditions such as chronic obstructive pulmonary disease (COPD) and pneumonia.
 These respiratory disorders can permanently damage the lungs or restrict lung function.

-were the other big winners in the employment projection sweepstakes.
+Medical assistants were the other big winners in the employment projection sweepstakes.
 Employment projections in that occupation jumped from an already-healthy 23 percent two years ago to 29 percent currently.

-The growth of the aging baby-boom population will continue to increase demand for preventive medical services, which often are provided by physicians.
+The growth of the aging baby-boom population will continue to increase the demand for preventive medical services, which often are provided by physicians.
 Physicians will hire more assistants to perform routine administrative and clinical duties, allowing physicians to see more patients.

 Other winners among health care occupations